Mastering SOQL Queries in Salesforce

 Querying Related Objects

-SELECT Name FROM Account WHERE Id IN (SELECT AccountId FROM Contact WHERE Email = 'example@email.com')
+SELECT Name FROM Account WHERE Id IN (SELECT AccountId FROM Contact WHERE Email = 'example@email.com')5.
+Aggregates and Grouping

 Aggregate functions and grouping enable data analysis: